 There will also be a sight-reading on the first instrument and some aural tests.
 These tests help to give us a more rounded picture of the applicant’s ability and potential, and what they have been taught; they also help us to put successful candidates in appropriate classes.
 Please be assured that the tests are not “make or break” and cannot be prepared.

 Following the audition, applicants will be interviewed by the audition panel which will include the Director of Music and the relevant Head of Department.

 Applicants and their parents or guardians will also be given a tour of the School and will meet with our Director of Boarding, who is also a pastoral leader at the school.
 Parents will also have the opportunity to meet with our Finance Manager.

 There is a non-returnable audition fee of £100 which must be paid in advance of the audition date.

 For families in serious financial difficulty and for whom the application and/or audition fee would prevent them from applying, please contact us in confidence.

-Following a successful audition, the candidate will either be offered a place (normally within two weeks of the audition) or placed on a waiting list and informed if and when a place becomes available.
+Following a successful audition, the candidate will either be offered a place (normally within two weeks of the audition) or be placed on a waiting list.